GRANDMÈRE IS REPEATING her favorite stories for my enrichment in a tidy room carpeted with green shag.

 My 2nd great-grandfather made coffins for a living (melancholy fellow).
 In fact, there are still undertakers among my relatives to this day.
 One of my dad’s brothers worked at a funeral parlor for a little while.
 A corpse developed rigor mortis while in a semi-sitting posture during a memorial service, and my dad’s brother actually had to sit on the lid of the casket to get it closed before the burial.
 (There’s your morbid/random fact for the day.)

 My 3rd great-grandfather met his second wife at his first wife’s wake.
 His mother was half Native American.
-No doubt I lost that drop of native blood in my first nosebleed (which was a gusher, let me tell you), and I suspect that if you shake any American family tree hard enough an Indian will fall out; but my mom has been called a “white Indian” by the locals, and my grandpa looked at my sun-tanned skin and sun-bleached hair one summer day when he was trying to take a nap on our sofa and dubbed me Desert Flower.
+No doubt I lost that drop of native blood in my first nosebleed (which was a gusher, let me tell you), and I suspect that if you shake any American family tree hard enough an Indian will fall out.
+My maternal grandfather looked at my sun-tanned skin and sun-bleached hair one summer day when he was trying to take a nap on our sofa and dubbed me Desert Flower.

 Me Desert Flower.
 Me good Indian.
 Me no speak forked tongue.